-We leverage the expertise of S&P Global's Trucost ESG Analytics (Trucost) to assess impacts to our top 1,000 sites.
+We leveraged the expertise of Standard & Poor's (S&P) Global Trucost ESG Analytics (Trucost) to assess impacts to our top facilities.
 Trucost analyzed the potential physical risks that may impact our operations, considering different scenarios of global warming by 2050.
 To evaluate the potential risks of climate change on our business, we considered two distinct climate scenarios that are commonly used in conjunction with the TCFD framework:

-SCENARIO REPRESENTATIVE CONCENTRATION PATHWAY (RCP) DESCRIPTION High Climate Change Scenario RCP 8.5 Continuation of business as usual with emissions worldwide at current rates.
+Scenario Representative Concentration Pathway (RCP) Description High Climate Change Scenario RCP 8.5 Continuation of business as usual with emissions worldwide at current rates.
 This scenario is expected to result in warming in excess of 4°C by 2100.
-Moderate Climate Change Scenario RCP 4.5 Strong mitigation actions to reduce emissions worldwide to half of current levels by 2080.
+Moderate Climate Change Scenario RCP 4.5 Strong mitigation actions to reduce emissions worldwide to half the current levels by 2080.
 This scenario is more likely than not to result in warming in excess of 2°C by 2100.